 Hiking time: 2 to 3 hours

 We wake in the most iconic city of Bhutan, i.e., Paro.
-After a warm breakfast in the hotel, we move towards Taktsang Monastery.
+After a delicious, hearty breakfast in the hotel, we hiked to Taktsang Monastery.
 Also known as Tiger’s Nest, this Monastery lies attached to the cliff.
-Padmasambhava (known as Second Buddha) has flown on the tigress’ back and meditated at the place.
+Padmasambhava (Second Buddha) flew on the tigress’ back and meditated at the place.
 This Monastery is an important pilgrimage site for Buddhists in Bhutan.

-The 20 minutes drive to the trailhead takes us to the base of the Tiger’s nest.
+The 20-minute drive to the trailhead takes us to the base of the Tiger’s Nest.
 Then, we begin the 2 to 3 hours hike to Taktsang Monastery.
-If you want to avoid straining yourself with such an uphill walk, you can hire a pony to ride you to the halfway point.
+If you want to avoid straining yourself with an uphill walk, hire a pony to carry you to the halfway point.
 Then, it would help if you walked the remaining path on foot.

 The overall walk along the dense forest filled with pine trees will be your first trekking experience in the entire journey.
-The mesmerizing views make you think that the arduous climb was all worth it from the top.
-The idea of the Taktsang monastery that is perched on a rocky cliff will take away your breath.
-Capture some beautiful pictures and let your shanks rest before walking down the highway.
+The mesmerizing views from the top make you realize that the arduous climb was well worth it.
+The sight of the Taktsang Monastery perched on a rocky cliff will take your breath away.
+Take in the atmosphere and culture of this iconic special place.
+Capture some beautiful pictures and let your legs rest before walking back down the pathway.

 Get back to the hotel and have some rest.
 In the evening, you can stroll around the market of Paro to enjoy your last night in Bhutan.